Despotate of Dobruja: History

 As a traditional breadbasket, Dobruja supplied wheat to Constantinople mostly via the major ports of Varna and Kaliakra frequented by the Genoese and Venetian fleets.
 The republics held their consulates at Varna and kept trading colonies at Castritsi and Galata outside that city.

 Between 1370 and 1375, allied with Venice, Dobrotitsa challenged Genoese power in the Black Sea.
-In 1373, he tried to impose his son-in law, Michael, as Emperor of Trebizond, but achieved no success.
+In 1373, he tried to impose his son-in-law, Michael, as Emperor of Trebizond, but achieved no success.
 Dobrotitsa supported John V Palaiologos against his son Andronikos IV Palaiologos.
 In 1379, the Bulgarian fleet participated in the blockade of Constantinople, fighting with the Genoese fleet.
 Venetian sources from the late 14th century refer to Dobrotitsa as a "despot of the Bulgarians" (DESPOTUM BULGARORUM DOBROTICAM) and to his realm as "parts of Zagora (Bulgaria) subordinate to Dobrotitsa" (PARTES ZAGORAE (BULGARIAE) SUBDITAS DOBROTICAE).

 In 1386, Dobrotitsa died and was succeeded by Ivanko, who in the same year made peace with Murad I, moved his capital from Kaliakra to Varna, and in 1387 signed a commercial treaty with Genoa at Pera.
 This same year, Ivan Shishman attacked him, defeating and killing his former vassal Dan I of Wallachia, an ally of Ivanko's, but didn't manage to bring Dobruja back under his rule.
 Varna fell to the Ottomans in 1389, Ivanko himself dying in battle in 1388.
-In 1406 to 1411, most of Dobruja, with Drastar citadel (modern Silistra), was put under the rule of Mircea cel Bătrân of Wallachia.
+From 1406 to 1411, most of Dobruja, with Drastar fortress (modern Silistra), was put under the rule of Mircea cel Bătrân of Wallachia.
 In 1411, the Ottoman Turks invaded and incorporated Dobruja into the Ottoman Empire.
 In 1413, Varna was turned over to Manuel II Palaiologos.
 In 1414, the area was devastated by Tatars.
 In 1444 the Ottomans secured it after the Battle of Varna.

-In the very end of the 14th century, German traveller Johann Schiltberger described the lands of the former Bulgarian Empire as follows:
+At the very end of the 14th century, German traveller Johann Schiltberger described the lands of the former Bulgarian Empire as follows:

 However, today, some Gagauz people and Turkish scholars claim the Despotate of Dobruja, or as how they call it, the "Uzi Eyalet" or "Uzi State" (Uziăilet; Uzi Eyaleti or Uz Eyaleti), was the first Gagauz state in history.